Transportation in Markham, Ontario: Cycling

-Markham designated almost 400 km as "Cycling devoted routes", as part of the city's Master Cycling Plan.
+Markham designated almost 400 km as "Cycling devoted routes" as part of the city's Master Cycling Plan.
 There are three primary cycling route signs.
 The first one, which displays a diamond and a bicycle, indicates an exclusive bicycle lane for cyclists.

 The second sign is a green sign with a bicycle on top, and is the most frequent sign across Markham.
 Roads bearing this sign have no specially marked bicycle lane, but have other lanes wide enough for motorists and cyclists to comfortably share a lane.

-The third sign is the most rare of all, with a car on the left side, a cyclist on the right, and a sign saying "Share the road".
+The third sign is the rarest of all, with a car on the left side, a cyclist on the right, and a sign saying "Share the road".
 This sign is located on busy road where it is narrow enough that motorists and cyclists have to share a lane.

 The Markham Council proposed a final draft of the "Cycling Master Plan" in 2007.
 The plan would be put in place in the next 15 years.
 The plan includes designating various major municipal roads into the following categories: